Skip to main content

 1913

-Heron and Hood retire, and the College merges with Nashville’s prestigious Ward Seminary for Young Ladies, forming Ward-Belmont College.
+Heron and Hood retire.
+Belmont College merges with Nashville’s prestigious Ward Seminary for Young Ladies to form Ward-Belmont College.

 1922

-Ward-Belmont is home to the production of Nashville’s first radio broadcast, a concert by Pianist Philip Gordon before a live audience of Ward-Belmont students and their families.
+Ward-Belmont becomes home to the production of Nashville’s first radio broadcast — a concert by pianist Philip Gordon before a live audience of Ward-Belmont students and their families.

 November 17, 1934

-In the wake of the Great Depression, FDR visits campus with First Lady Eleanor Roosevelt.
+In the wake of the Great Depression, President Franklin Delano Roosevelt visits campus with First Lady Eleanor Roosevelt.
 Classes are suspended, and students welcome the presidential brigade to campus.

 Late 1950

-Due to bank debts and intimidating endowment requirements, Ward-Belmont’s Board begins looking for new options.
+Facing debt and intimidating endowment requirements, Ward-Belmont’s board begins looking for new funding options.

 February 27, 1951

-The Tennessee Baptist Convention Executive Board unanimously votes to purchase Ward-Belmont’s property.
+The executive board of the Tennessee Baptist Convention unanimously votes to purchase Ward-Belmont’s property.

 Spring, 1951

-Ward-Belmont becomes a co-educational, four-year institution, and the former Ward-Belmont preparatory school moves to a 26-acre estate across town.
-Enrolling 161 girls during its first year, the school would continue on to become Harpeth Hall, one of the finest schools for girls in the nation.
+Ward-Belmont becomes a coeducational, four-year institution, and the former Ward-Belmont preparatory school moves to a 26-acre estate across town.
+Enrolling 161 girls during its first year, the school later becomes Harpeth Hall, one of the finest schools for girls in the nation.

 May 1951

-The newly appointed board of trustees meet to choose a name for the school.
-After going through a number of ideas, the decision is made – Belmont College.
+The newly appointed board of trustees chooses a new name for the school: Belmont College.

 April 27, 1959

-Dr. Herbert Gabhart, pastor of Memphis’s McLean Boulevard Baptist Church, accepts an offer to become Belmont’s President.
+Dr. Herbert Gabhart, pastor of McLean Boulevard Baptist Church in Memphis, accepts an offer to become Belmont’s next president.

 March 11, 1965

-Belmont’s Board unanimously passes the recommendation to admit any student that meets requirements, regardless of race.
-Additionally, Dr. Gabhart signs the Certification of Assurance of Compliance with Provisions of Civil Right Act of 1964.
+Belmont’s board unanimously passes a recommendation to admit any student who meets requirements, regardless of race.
+President Gabhart signs the Certification of Assurance of Compliance with Provisions of Civil Rights Act of 1964.

 1966

-Belmont begins construction on an auditorium and fine arts center, and with a gift of $250,000, Nashville businessman and philanthropist Jack.
-C Massey earns naming rights.
-At the dedication, Massey shocks Dr. Gabhart by announcing his desire to also fund a state-of-the-art business program at Belmont.
+Construction begins on an auditorium and fine arts center.
+Thanks to a gift of $250,000, Nashville businessman and philanthropist Jack C. Massey earns naming rights.
+At the dedication, Massey announces his desire to also fund a state-of-the-art business program at Belmont.

 1968